 Costs

-Due to the way this is using Cloudflare Workers it uses an element called Workers KV this is the global low latency Key-Value store.
+Due to the way this is using Cloudflare Workers it uses an element called Workers KV which is the global low latency Key-Value store.
 This is unfortunately not available in the free tier.
 Therefore I have upgraded to the Workers Unlimited plan for $5 a month something that I think is good value for money.